clauraliu/myrepo/datascience/GettingandCleaningData/README.md

 >average<-dcast(meltdata,Subject+Activity ~variable,mean) #get the mean based on each Subject and Activity combination

-7. Write output to a file
+7.Write output to a file

 >write.table(average,"./tidy.txt", row.names=FALSE)